sortecoevo/sortee/content/people_archive.md

 &nbsp;

 ![Antica Culina](/img/people/AnticaCulina.png)
-2022
+2020-2022
 [Antica Culina](https://nioo.knaw.nl/en/employees/antica-culina) works as a research scientist at the NIOO-KNAW, Netherlands.
 She is a co-founder and executive board member of [SPI-Birds](https://www.spibirds.org), and the advisory committee member of [FAIRsFAIR](https://www.fairsfair.eu/) and [Open Knowledge Maps](https://openknowledgemaps.org/).
 &nbsp;

 ![Elliot Gould](/img/people/ElliotGould.png)
-2022
+2020-2022
 [Elliot Gould](https://orcid.org/0000-0002-6585-538X) is a PhD student studying the transparency and reproducibility of model-based research in applied ecology and conservation at the University of Melbourne.
 &nbsp;

 ![Malika Ihle](/img/people/MalikaIhle.png)
-2022
+2020-2022
 [Malika Ihle](https://malikaihle.wordpress.com/) is the LMU Open Science Center coordinator.
 She previously was the Reproducible Research Oxford coordinator and holds a PhD in Evolutionary Behavioral Ecology.

 &nbsp;

 ![Bonnie Wintle](/img/people/BonnieWintle.png)
-2021-2022
+2020-2021
-term 2021: [Bonnie Wintle](https://bonnieresearch.wordpress.com/about/) is a Senior Research Fellow in the School of BioSciences at Melbourne University, based in the interdisciplinary MetaMelb group.
+[Bonnie Wintle](https://bonnieresearch.wordpress.com/about/) is a Senior Research Fellow in the School of BioSciences at Melbourne University, based in the interdisciplinary MetaMelb group.

 &nbsp;

 ![Samantha Burke](/img/people/SamanthaBurke.png)

-2021-2022
+2020-2021
-Term 2021: [Samantha Burke](http://www.i-deel.org/samantha-burke.html) is a student pursuing a PhD with the Inter-Disciplinary Ecology and Evolution Lab at the University of New South Wales.
+[Samantha Burke](http://www.i-deel.org/samantha-burke.html) is a student pursuing a PhD with the Inter-Disciplinary Ecology and Evolution Lab at the University of New South Wales.
 &nbsp;

 ![Clint Kelly](/img/people/ClintKelly.png)
-2021-2022
+2020-2021
-Term 2021: [Clint Kelly](https://kellylab.weebly.com/) is an Associate Professor of Biology and Canada Research Chair in Behavioural Ecology at the Université du Québec à Montréal.
-Clint currently serves on the SORTEE Executive Committee.
+[Clint Kelly](https://kellylab.weebly.com/) is an Associate Professor of Biology and Canada Research Chair in Behavioural Ecology at the Université du Québec à Montréal.

 &nbsp;
 &nbsp;